NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

     https://portal.opentopography.org/raster?opentopoID=OTSDEM.032021.4326.3

-or the NASA SRTM DEM (available on the same web site as above, choose the product relative to WGS84), GMTED2010, USGS's NED data, or NGA's DTED data.
+or the NASA SRTM DEM (available on the same web site as above), GMTED2010, USGS's NED data, or NGA's DTED data.

+The Copernicus 30 m DEM heights are relative to the EGM96 geoid.
+Any such DEM must be converted to WGS84 ellipsoid heights, for any processing to be accurate (:numref:`conv_to_ellipsoid`).

 There exist pre-made terrain models for other planets as well, for example the Moon LRO LOLA global DEM and the Mars MGS MOLA